Wound Care Billing Services in South Carolina

 BlueCross BlueShield of South Carolina processes the largest share of South Carolina commercial wound care claims.
 We know their SC specific fee schedules, prior authorization requirements for wound care procedures, and their appeal timelines when claims are denied.
 Choosing between active wound care debridement (97597-97598) and surgical debridement (11042-11047) requires understanding tissue type removed and clinical context.

-Healthy Connections routes wound care patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, and 2 more.
+Healthy Connections Medicaid routes wound care patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), and 2 more.
 Each MCO has its own wound care authorization and billing rules that we manage.

-Palmetto GBA processes Medicare wound care claims in South Carolina with its own Local Coverage Determinations.
-We navigate Palmetto GBA's policies around wound measurement documentation to prevent medical necessity denials.
+Palmetto GBA (Jurisdiction M) processes Medicare wound care claims in South Carolina with its own Local Coverage Determinations.
+We navigate Palmetto GBA (Jurisdiction M)'s policies around wound measurement documentation to prevent medical necessity denials.

 Denial Prevention for South Carolina Wound Care